openworm/sibernetic/README.md

-navigate to the `Release` folder and run:
+Navigate to the `Release` folder and run: